boleque/guess-number/README.md

    the amount of winnings;
 6) The process is repeated.

-Technical requirements:
-Java 11+, Gradle, Spring Boot 2+
-Unit and integration test coverage
 Communication between players and the server via WebSocket
-STOMP is not used
-Validation of submitted data
+I didn't use STOMP

 ## Architecture, Implementation
-For simplicity, I've implemented a simple user registration, namely when a client connects, a record of the form {Player_SesionId} is created in the database.
+A simple user registration implemented, namely when a client connects, a record of the form {Player_SesionId} is created in the database.
 In essence, the lifetime of an account is the lifetime of a session, but having an entry in the database allows to accumulate statistics.

 ##  Game